 - New info-boxes containing interesting information about the material presented in each chapter.

-- New information on neuroimaging methods in chapter 7: Pathology of the Nervous System.
+- Content changes in chapter 2: Development of the Nervous System.

 Are You Ready?